-On June 8, 2016, we announced the implementation of another share repurchase program of up to \$10.0 million worth of our outstanding ADSs each representing two of ordinary shares on the open market at prevailing market prices or in privately negotiated transactions from June 15, 2016 through June 14, 2017.
-In June 2017, we announce the extension of the program until June 14, 2018.
+On June 8, 2016, we announced the implementation of a share repurchase program of up to \$10.0 million worth of our outstanding ADSs, each representing two of ordinary shares on the open market at prevailing market prices or in privately negotiated transactions from June 15, 2016 through June 14, 2017.
+In June 2017, we announced the extension of the program until June 14, 2018.
+The program terminated on June 14, 2018, in accordance with its terms.